 Some of the biggest and most well-known esports teams of today – including Fnatic, Optic Gaming, T1 and TSM – were all founded in the 2000s.
 Tournament providers such as ESL and Dreamhack have increased in prominence.

 As more sponsors became attracted to esports, prize pools rose, as did the standard of play and the general infrastructure around competitive gaming.

 From 2010 onwards, things got even bigger.
 Multiplayer Online Battle Arena (MOBA) games, which pit two teams of five players against each other, blended strategy and RPG elements together, and became a real hit.
 Each player controls a single character, who can level up, buy new items to get stronger and work with teammates to defeat the enemy team and destroy their base.

 Two of the most popular MOBA games, League of Legends (launched in 2009) and Dota 2 (2011 – though its final finished version arrived in 2013), gained enormous followings.
-Today League of Legends has some 100m players.
-Looking at their prize pools, the Dota 2 International pool exceeded $20m this year, while League of Legends has more than $4m.
+Today League of Legends has more than 115m player accounts.

 Other popular esports games, StarCraft II and Counter-Strike: Global Offensive (CSGO), launched in 2010 and 2012 respectively.

 Whilst esports began to take over the world, an influx of new titles came in the late 2010s, such as Rocket League (2015), Overwatch (2016), Fortnite (2017) and Valorant (2020).
 Each of these games made a big impact and have now become some of the most popular esport titles.
 The Fortnite World Cup had a $30m prize pool in 2019, with UK players including Wolfiez and Mongraal taking home hundreds of thousands of pounds.